-Tender beef and hearty root vegetables are simmered together in this simple savory beef stew recipe that is the perfect comfort meal for any fall or winter evening.
+Tender beef and hearty potatoes and carrots are simmered together in this simple savory homestyle beef stew recipe that is the ultimate comfort food meal for any fall or winter evening.

 This tasty beef stew is a satisfying, wholesome meal that simmers to excellence and requires just one pot.
 I love meals where very little clean up involved, don’t you?